diogocanut/dkalloc2/README.md

-# dkalloc2 -- Implementing and translating a simple malloc
+# dkalloc2 --
+Implementing and translating to pt-br a simple malloc